 After numerous studies and research into the association between the consumption of red meat and colon cancer, the WHO revised its own research.
 They did so by looking into the 50 most common ingredients in Western processed products.
 As a result, the WHO’s 22-person strong international team of experts from 10 countries found that 40 of the products had an effect on a person’s risk of developing cancer.

-Processed meat is now categorized as a group 1 substance (the same group to which arsenic, asbestos, alcohol and tobacco belong), while red meat is now categorized as a group 2A substance, placing it at the level that is recognized as “probably” causing colon cancer.
-A large number of the 34,000 lives lost to cancer around the world each year are believed to be a result of the consumption of red meat and processed meat.
+Processed meat is now categorized as a group 1 substance, which is the same group that arsenic, asbestos, alcohol and tobacco belong to.
+And, red meat is now categorized as a group 2A substance placing it at the level that is recognized as “probably” causing colon cancer.
+In fact, a large number of the 34,000 lives lost to cancer around the world each year are believed to due to the regular consumption of red and processed meat.

 Faculty of Medicine Siriraj Hospital, Mahidol University , 2009